-Australian society, and our health system, has not kept pace with the changing needs, expectations, roles and diversity of modern-day families.
+Australian society, and our health system, have not kept pace with the changing needs, expectations, roles, and diversity of modern-day families.

-This negatively impacts on the health and wellbeing of all family members, as well as on relationships within families.
+This negatively impacts the health and well-being of all family members, as well as relationships within families.

 The Case for Change is an advocacy document that seeks to address this problem.
 It outlines: